THE ALEPPO ROOM

 The guides Zoya, Salma, Rita and Hussam discuss artifacts and art objects not simply based on factual knowledge.
 Instead, they try to explain why their chosen objects matter to them, how they relate to these objects on a personal, more intimate level and how the current situation of many refugees is echoed in these art objects.

-The Aleppo Room is expected to be released in September 2017.
+The Aleppo Room was released in September 2017.

 When I started working on Rutland in October 2016, I initially planned that it would be a companion piece to my previous experimental film "Refuge" (about the refugee crisis in Germany).
 But everything changed with the US presidential election.

 Rutland and a majority of its community were preparing for the arrival of 100 Syrian and Iraqi refugees per year.
 Only two Syrian families made it to Rutland two days before the inauguration in January 2017.
 When President Trump signed his executive order to temporarily bar refugees, immigrants and visa holders from 7 predominantly Muslim countries (and indefinitely suspending the Syrian refugee program), Rutland found itself in a situation that some people had been anxious about since the election: what if the long-awaited refugees do not arrive in the end?